Virtual-Coffee/VC-Community-Docs/docs/vc-discussion-boards.md

 ## Introduction

 Welcome to the Virtual Coffee contributors community!
-This guide will help you navigate our [**Discussion Boards**](https://github.com/Virtual-Coffee/VC-Community-Docs/discussions), the primary platform for our community communications.
+This guide will help you navigate our [**Github Discussions**](https://github.com/Virtual-Coffee/VC-Community-Docs/discussions), the primary platform for our community communications.

-## Why Discussion Boards?
+## Why Github Discussions?

-We chose GitHub Discussion Boards because they are:
+We chose GitHub Discussions because they are:

 - User-friendly
 - Accessible